Hey, you! Want to contribute to Jetpack?

 - To show the changes you’ve made in a line-by-line patch format, use the diff command to output a unified diff of all the changes you made to the source code:

 - To show the differences in a single file, use the diff command (or include multiple file paths to show differences between a set of pages):

 git diff path/to/file

-To share the changes you’ve made, you’ll need to push your changes to your repository on GitHub, and submit a pull request.
+To share the changes you’ve made, you’ll need to push your changes to your repository on GitHub, then submit a pull request to Jetpack.